The Sky Is Pink: Development

 The production of The Sky Is Pink started when Aisha Chaudhary's mother Aditi Chaudhary approached Shonali Bose to make a film about her daughter, who had seen the trailer of Bose's film Margarita with a Straw (2015) thirty times and was eager to watch the film, saying, "I hope I live to see this film".
 Aisha died of pulmonary fibrosis when she was 18, two weeks after watching the trailer; she did not live to see the film.
 Nine months later, Aditi Chaudhary tracked down Bose, who was living in Los Angeles.
 Aditi was adamant as she only wanted Bose to tell the story of her daughter.
 Chaudhary and Bose interacted over Skype and later, Bose personally interviewed Aditi Chaudhary and Niren Chaudhary for eight hours a day for two weeks to gather all of the details of their story.
 Bose said the couple "talked and cried and healed through the process of those narrations".

 Bose said she was drawn towards the story because she had lost her son and so was ready to explore the subject in film and bring some of her own perspective to it.
 Bose, however, preferred to tell the story of Aditi and Niren, a couple, dealing with their child's illness, saying that she was more interested in the story of parents dealing with their daughter's illness and not of a death-defying "heroic teenager".
 Bose said she was "intrigued and inspired" by the relationship of the family, observing that they were a rare couple to stay together after the death of their child.
 She said she "wanted to explore what happens to a love story, to a marriage, when faced with the loss of a child", noting that her own marriage ended after the death of her son, and that four out of five marriages dissolve after a child dies.
 Bose wanted to make an "unusual romantic film" and the lives of Aditi and Niren fit the bill.

 Bose began writing the screenplay based on the Chaudharys' story, approaching it as a "love story between two people who fell in love when they were only 16 and now at 57 are still inseparable and in love despite major tragedies that tear most couples apart".
 Bose chose to tell the film from Aisha's point of view, focusing on 25 years of her parents' marriage and thus incorporating the first-person narrative.
 Nilesh Maniyar, a longtime collaborator of Bose, had met Aditi and Niren, and wanted to make a documentary about Aisha because he felt there was more to explore.
-Maniyar saw Bose's film as very different than his, both projects being in different formats.
+Maniyar saw Bose's film as very different from his, both projects being in different formats.
 Maniyar had also researched Aisha's life so Bose invited him to write the additional screenplay.
 Juhi Chaturvedi wrote the Hindi dialogue.